goubertbrent/oca-backend/embedded-apps/README.md

 This will create a zip file in this directory.

-Upload this zip on the server as embedded app with id 'oca' or 'hoplr' (depending on what project you're building), then create a menu item with a specific tag (see first section for which values for the tag to use) to actually use it.
+Upload this zip on the server as embedded app using the same 'id' as the zip file name, then create a menu item with a specific tag (see "'oca' app" section for which values for the tag to use) to actually use it.